benjamincrozat/content/articles/laravel-collections.md

 ---
 Image: https://life-long-bunny.fra1.digitaloceanspaces.com/media-library/production/18/laravel-collections_vtrxcq.png
-Title: Leverage Laravel Collections to refactor your codebase
+Title: 14 Laravel Collections tips to refactor your codebase
 Description: Laravel Collections make arrays more powerful and convenient to work with.
 This article provides tons of quick tips to instantly make your codebase better.
+Canonical:
 Published at: 2022-11-09
 Modified at: 2023-08-27
 Categories: laravel